jouvetg/igm/doc/smb_simple.md

 # Description:

-This IGM modules models a simple mass balance model  parametrized by ELA, ablation and accumulation gradients, and max acuumulation from a given file mb_simple_file
+This IGM modules models a simple mass balance model  parametrized by ELA, ablation and accumulation gradients, and max accumulation from a given file mb_simple_file.

-# I/O

-Input  : state.usurf
-Output : state.smb

 # Parameters: